cesar-rgon/desktop-app-installer/README.md

   * The script EXECUTES POST-INSTALLATION OPERATIONS to set-up the installed application if exists a custom sub-script for that purpose.
   * The script STORES CREDENTIALS for AUTHENTICATION to the applicacion, if required.

-4. The script EXECUTES FINAL OPERATIONS to clean packages and remove temporal files/folders.
+4. The script EXECUTES FINAL OPERATIONS to clean packages, remove temporal files/folders, show logs and show login credentials.

-5. The script SHOWS LOGS of the installation process which contains installation steps and posible errors occurred.

-6. The script SHOWS the CREDENTIALS of those installed applications that require user authentication.

 ```
-NOTE 1: Main script runs all the previous steps whereas each individual
-      application script skip step one and run the remaining.
+NOTE 1: Main script runs all the previous steps whereas each individual application script skip step one and run the remaining.

-NOTE 2: The script automatically updates repositories after pre-installation
-      operations, add third-party repository or disable it.
+NOTE 2: The script automatically updates repositories after pre-installation operations, add third-party repository or disable it.

+NOTE 3: Logs generated during installation process contains installation steps and posible errors occurred.

+NOTE 4: The Login credentials are used by those installed applications that require user authentication.
 ```

 ---